aci-ref/facilitation_leading_practices/activities/04-aci_plan.md

 # Regular Evaluation

-A solid best practice in managing interaction with researchers is to check in at certain intervals to follow-up on the progress of ongoing engagements and ACI plan implementation as well as following up to evaluate the success of completed implementations.
+A solid leading practice in managing interaction with researchers is to check in at certain intervals to follow-up on the progress of ongoing engagements and ACI plan implementation as well as following up to evaluate the success of completed implementations.